Source-based external transforms

 Prerequisite: Create a Python transforms repository

-Before following this guide, make sure you already created a [Python transforms repository] and understand how to author Python transforms as described in our tutorial.
+Before following this guide, be sure to fist create a Python transforms repository and review how to author Python transforms as described in our tutorial.
 All features of Python transforms are compatible with external transforms.

 Prerequisite: Create a Data Connection source